jshea2/OSC-for-OBS/README.md

 <img width="222" alt="Screen Shot 2021-03-01 at 5 44 26 PM" src="https://user-images.githubusercontent.com/70780576/109584601-b4bf3b00-7ab6-11eb-911f-e34c6e0455bf.png">

 - If you're getting this error on Mac after you close the app make sure you drag and drop *OSC for OBS* from *Downloads* to *Applications*

+# Editing The Code Yourself
+*OSC for OBS* is an Electron application that is powered by HTML, CSS, Javascript, and Node.js.
+You can access and edit any of these files by doing the following:

+### Mac
+- Right-click on application > Show Package Contents > Contents > Resources > app > src.
+    - 'index.js' is where majority of the code is located

+### PC
+- In the downloaded folder > Resources > app > src
+    - 'index.js' is where majority of the code is located

 ## Acknowledgement
 ### This was inspired by [ObSC](https://github.com/CarloCattano/ObSC?fbclid=IwAR1zGJ_iFVq9o887hWw71lWaGZKqdAP0mMaVFyXau9x0sDgs-5KjS9HNLrk)